AVEVA/sample-afsdk-timer_triggered_calculation-dotnet/README.md

-  "AFServerName": "",             // Leave blank to use the machine's default AF Server "AFDatabaseName": "",           // Leave blank to use the AF Server's default database "TimerIntervalMS": 60000,       // How often to trigger the calculation, in ms "DefineOffsetSeconds": true,    // Whether or not to execute the first calculation at a defined offset "OffsetSeconds": 0,             // The offset to wait for, in sec.
+  "AFServerName": "",             // Leave blank to use the machine's default AF Server "AFDatabaseName": "",           // Leave blank to use the AF Server's default database "TimerIntervalMS": 60000,       // How often to trigger the calculation, in ms "CacheTimeSpanSeconds": 86400,  // How old the data can be in the AF Data Cache "DefineOffsetSeconds": true,    // Whether or not to execute the first calculation at a defined offset "OffsetSeconds": 0,             // The offset to wait for, in sec.
   "Contexts": [                   // Array of element paths to run the calculation against